paregorios/airtight/README.md

     ['foovar', str, 'some input value that you want'] ]

+def main(**kwargs):
+    """Main function of your script.

+    kwargs -- keyword arguments as parsed from the command line
+    """
     # your additional code here

 if __name__ == "__main__":
     main(**configure_commandline(